2023–24 IKF Europe Satellite Cup

 The 2023–24 IKF Europe Satellite Cup is the 2nd edition of IKF's third-tier competition for Korfball clubs.
-NC Benfica are the defending champions, but couldn't defend their title after starting in Round 2 in the Champions League.
+NC Benfica are the defending champions, but could not defend their title after starting in Round 2 in the Champions League.

 Schweriner KC won the event after winning every game.

 Format

 Four teams play each other in a round robin format where the group winners would win the Satellite Cup.

 Teams

-Teams who finished second and third in Round 1 of the Champions League qualified for the Satelite Cup.
+Teams who finished second and third in Round 1 of the Champions League qualified for the Satellite Cup.
 FJEP Bonson and Dolphins Prievidza originally qualified for the event from Group B. However, at a late stage, both teams withdrew and Turkish sides, Kocaeli University and Yildiz Technical University took their place.